N3agu/Pod-Poster/README.md

 `-l`, `--level`: Discord server boost level (1=25MB, 2=50MB, 3=100MB).
 Default: 1.

+`-e`, `--embed`: Send the message as an embed instead of plain text.

 **XML Structure Arguments (for advanced feeds)**

 `-t`, `--title_tag`: The XML tag for the episode title.
 Default: 'title'.